How to generate an OpenAPI document with FastAPI

 FastAPI is great for building your core API, but you’ll want to layer on SDKs and docs to provide your users with easy integration.
 For that, you’ll want an OpenAPI file.

-This article will show you how to improve the default OpenAPI spec generation to make the most of the generated schema.
+This article will show you how to improve the default OpenAPI document generation to make the most of the generated schema.

 Understanding how FastAPI generates OpenAPI schemas can help you make more informed decisions when you customize your FastAPI setup.